01 Sep Why Norman Mailer is Norman Mailer

 In 1977 on a flight from NYC to Dallas, I sat next to a gentleman busy scribbling on his paperwork.
 Asked him what he was doing, he replied, “working out which bets I want to make” on some football games or horse races.
 We continued talking and he said he was a magazine writer but didn’t mention his name as he felt I undoubtedly never heard of him.
 A couple of hours later, I asked him if anyone ever said he looked like Norman Mailer.
 He said, “Congratulations, it took you a while.”
-I immediately responded, “Someone has to be Norman Mailer and you’re it; how is it being Norman Mailer, do you enjoy the role?”
+I replied: “Someone has to be Norman Mailer and you’re it; how is it being Norman Mailer, do you enjoy the role?”
 He replied: ” Terrific role, really enjoying it.”

 Mailer was a novelist, journalist, politician, essayist, playwright, film-maker, actor and painter; married six times; had nine children; numerous affairs; stabbed his wife; wrote 11 best-sellers; and cavorted with the glitterati.
 Yet, the man sitting next to me didn’t seem to take his role too seriously.
 Maybe that’s why he was Norman Mailer.